daspk04/otb-nix/README.md

 - This is highly modular and allows one to customize and build `OTB` with a different version of packages as per need such as `GDAL`, `ITK`, etc. as `Nix` already has a lot of [packages]([Nixpkgs](https://search.nixos.org/packages)).
 - Building with Nix is almost reproducible.
+- One can easliy combine OTB with different [remote modules](pkgs/otb) with minimal configuration options.
-- This was build out of my requirement, as the current OTB build against GDAL does not support `Geo(Parquet)` and `Blosc` compressor for `Zarr` dataset.
-[Related Issue](https://github.com/remicres/otbtf/issues/95).
-So this Nix pacakge solved those issues as `GDAL` on `Nixpkgs` already has those.
+- This was build out of my requirement, as the current OTB build against GDAL does not support `Geo(Parquet)` and `Blosc` compressor for `Zarr` dataset. [c.f](https://github.com/remicres/otbtf/issues/95).
+So this Nix pacakge solves those issues as `GDAL` on `Nixpkgs` already has Geo(Parquet) and Blosc.
 - One can combine OTB with different geospatial python libraries such as `rasterio`, `geopandas` etc. which as already available with [Nixpkgs](https://search.nixos.org/packages) no need to create a separate environment.
-- There isn't any conda package for OTB, although it is under plan; this Nixpkgs should help people who want to use `OTB` with a different python version or packages such as (gdal,rasterio, geopandas etc.), which should solve most of those use cases for OTB to be imported in an custom python environment [As of today August 2024,].
+- There isn't any conda package for OTB, although it is under plan; this Nixpkgs should help people who want to use `OTB` with a different python version or packages such as (gdal,rasterio, geopandas etc.), which should solve most of those use cases for OTB to be imported in an custom python environment.
-- One can also build multi-arch version of OTB package apart from `AMD64 (x86_64-linux)` i.e.
+- One can also build a multi-arch version of OTB package apart from `AMD64 (x86_64-linux)` i.e.
 `ARM64 (aarch64-linux)` as currently OTB has no `aarch64-linux` version.
 - One can easily build docker image as well.

 ## Advanced Configuration